loomio/loomio/docs/en/plugins/README.md

 - For now, plugin components must inherit the scope in which they inhabit.
 This means that if you put a plugin into an outlet in the ThreadPageController, then you'll have access to the ThreadPageController's $scope in your component.
 Here our outlet is in `thread_preview_collection.haml`, so we have access to the scope defined in `thread_preview_collection.coffee`
 - The template url format is `generated/components/<your_component_name>.html`
 - You can inject any class you'd like into the plugin controllers, which can be defined either in the core repo or within your plugin.
-- `Records` is a collection of all of our records interfaces, and `find` a method we can use to search for records within a given interface.
+- `Records` is a collection of all of our records interfaces, and `find` is a method we can use to search for records within a given interface.

 ```
 # plugins/loomio_tags/components/thread_tags/thread_tags.haml